Cajac/picoCTF-Writeups/picoCTF_2021/Cryptography/New_Caesar.md

 We have two functions:
  * `b16_encode` which encodes the text as base16, that is encodes each nibble as a character
- * `shift` which applies a (caesar) shift on each character
+ * `shift` which applies a caesar variant shift on each character

 We also see that the length of the key is only one byte, so we can brute force it for all possible keys.

 ### Write a brute force decoder

-First we need a `b16_decode` function.
-We really don't need to reverse the shift function since we will try all possible keys.
+We need a `b16_decode` function but we really don't need to reverse the shift function since we will try all possible keys.

 The total script looks like this
 ```python